Taliban in Afghanistan

 Increased violence and instability in Afghanistan resulting from the withdrawal of coalition combat forces and strengthening of the Taliban insurgency

-President Obama announced in October 2015 a halt to further withdrawal of U.S. military forces from Afghanistan.
-The 9,800 U.S. troops participating in the train, advise, and assist mission, and counterterrorism operations will remain in country through the end of 2016, and will be joined be an additional 2,000 North Atlantic Treaty Organization (NATO) troops.
+President Obama announced in October 2015 a halt to further withdrawal of U.S. military forces from Afghanistan, and pledged in February 2016 to send additional advisors to southern Afghanistan to provide added protection to the 9,800 deployed forces, and to bolster the train, advise, and assist mission.
 The policy reversal comes after months of high Afghanistan National Security Forces (ANSF) casualties, increased difficulty maintaining security and protecting territory, and reports of a growing self-proclaimed Islamic State and resurgent al-Qaeda presence.

 In September 2015, after months of stalemate with Afghan government forces, the Taliban captured the northern provincial capital of Kunduz.
 This was the first time since 2001 that the Taliban held a major Afghan city.
 The battle to take back the city, launched by ANSF and backed by U.S. special forces and air power, lasted for two weeks and highlighted fears that the ANSF may not be capable of defending major population centers.
 During the fight, U.S. forces mistakenly targeted a Médecins Sans Frontières hospital, killing twenty-two people.